MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 1. Select the mesh, submesh or group of meshes you want to export
 2. Click on `Tool/Plugins/PFLOTRAN Tools GUI/Export mesh to PFLOTRAN_GUI`
 3. Your mesh and all its submeshes will be exported in the folder where you save your Salome study.

+## Know limitations

+Free volume meshing (like tetrahedral meshes) are the most way to generate meshes minimizing the human time.
+However, PFLOTRAN use a finite volume discretization and require a orthogonal mesh to be accurante.
+This mean all the vector linking two adjacent cells need to be normal to the face between those two cells.
+This condition is not meet when using tetrahedral mesh and can lead to significant error in the final solution.
+A workaround that minimizing also the human time is to generate a tetrahedral mesh and after, convert it into a Voronoi diagram.
+This way, we ensure every faces is normal to the vector linking the two cell centers.
+This is ongoing work.

 ## Troubleshooting